ANJALIKPANDEY/iBanking/README.md

 # iBanking

-iBanking is a application that manages the records of the users and their respective accounts in the bank.
-Based on the concept of Banking Management System, iBanking can perform operations like opening a new account, updating the details of the user information, Transfer of money, Withdrawl of money, display of customer list and transaction details, change account pin etc.
+iBanking is an application that manages the records of the users and their respective accounts in the bank.
+Based on the concept of Banking Management System, iBanking can perform operations like opening a new account, updating the details of the user information, Transfer of money, Withdrawl of money, display of customer list and transaction details, change account pin, etc.

 System Requirements
 -------------------